 My strong ‘Arty’ side helps me here.
-Having a sense for rhythm and sound keeps me in line.
+Having a sense of rhythm and sound keeps me in line.
 But more so, music can inspire me.
 It is my reason for dancing.
 I work on a piece because I feel its spirit, which has been somewhat covered by debris of wear and time.

-Through my work I feel the spirit being freed.
+Through my work, I feel the spirit being freed.
 If this sense of liberation progresses, then I know, I am on the right track.
 If not, then I back paddle until it feels right again.

 Feel the spirit (force) had been around before Star Wars.
 It can’t be measured, yet, but it can be felt.